Friday, January 22, 2021

 "But you're a doll," Mariah pointed out.
 "If you didn't wear a helmet and you fell the wrong way, you might get some scratches in your vinyl, but you wouldn't hurt your doll brain."

 "Oh, I think I see!"
 Jolena exclaimed.
 "I wear a helmet so everyone knows I'm a skier!
 They know that before they even talk to me.
 I love that I'm a skier.
-I want everyone to know that it's an important part of who I am!"
+I want everyone to know that!
+It's an important part of who I am!"

 "They will still know you're pretty," Pippa said, looking at Mariah.
 "I think you look lovely in a hijab."

 "Well, we don't want to wear hijabs," Billy said, turning to Emil.
 "We don't, do we, Emil?
 Not that there's anything wrong with them, but hijabs are for girls.
 We boys have our own kind of head covering that shows that we are boys.
-That's what we want every to know about us!"
+That's what we want everyone to know about us!"

 "You mean our wigs?"
 Emil inquired.